Popular Devi Temples in Uttarakhand

 13. Anusuya Devi Temple, Chamoli

-The beautiful Anasuya Devi Temple and Atri muni ashram is located at a distance of 12 km from the town of Gopeshwar.
-The Temple stands engulfed in dense verdant forests.
-A beautiful waterfall is located nearby too.
-This temple is devoted to Anasuya Devi, the tales of whose satitva and pativratya made even Goddesses envious.
-In fact, legend goes that they sent their respective husbands to lure her away from her devotion towards husband.
-Anusuya Devi on being requested by the trinity disguised as saints to being served food half-nude, converted the trio into small babies, using the supernatural powers earned of intense spiritual devotion, whom she could feed as a Mother.
-Well, the Goddesses had to request Anasuya Devi to help them regain their husbands as adult masculine figures to which she agreed after being given the boon to mother Dattatreya, the saint-avatar of Trimurti- Brahma, Vishnu, and Mahesh.
+The beautiful Anusuya Devi Temple and Atri Muni Ashram are located at a distance of 12 km from the town of Gopeshwar.
+The Temple stands engulfed in dense, verdant forests.
+A beautiful waterfall is located nearby, too.
+This temple is devoted to Anusuya Devi, the tales of whose satitva and pativratya made even the Goddesses envious.
+Legend goes that they sent their respective husbands to lure her away from her devotion to her husband.
+Anusuya Devi, on being requested by the trinity disguised as saints to be served food half-nude, converted the trio into small babies, using the supernatural powers earned of intense spiritual devotion, whom she could feed as a Mother.
+Well, the Goddesses had to request Anusuya Devi to help them regain their husbands as adult masculine figures to which she agreed after being given the boon by mother Dattatreya, the saint-avatar of Trimurti- Brahma, Vishnu, and Mahesh.

 14. Nanda Devi Temple, Munsiyari

-Nature itself is Her grandest temple.
+Nature itself is her grandest temple.
 One recognizes this while visiting the rather austere temple built in the enchanting hill station of Munsiyari.
-The breathtaking beauty of the Panchpaoli peaks, Gori Ganga etc. from the mountain top upon which the temple is built truly ascends one’s heart to heaven.
+The breathtaking beauty of the Panchachuli peaks, Gori Ganga etc., from the mountain top upon which the temple is built truly ascends one’s heart to heaven.
 Enjoy Her Darshan in the temple’s shrine, in every ‘thing of beauty’ she gifts for you to behold!

 15. Jhula Devi Temple, Ranikhet